 It’s called Burning Mouth Syndrome (BMS) and, for some reason, people in perimenopause are more likely to experience this symptom

 What is Burning Mouth Syndrome?

 BMS is, in medical terms, a “chronic orofacial pain disorder.”

-BMS symptoms include feelings of burning (hot, tingling, and painful), other paresthesia (abnormal sensations of the skin, like prickling, tickling, chills, or numbness), and pain inside the mouth without an obvious lesion or injury.
+BMS symptoms include feelings of burning (hot, tingling, and painful), other paresthesia or tingling all over the body (abnormal sensations of the skin, like prickling, tickling, chills, or numbness), and pain inside the mouth without an obvious lesion or injury.

 Most sufferers feel pain on the front part of the tongue, but the roof of the mouth, palate, gums, lips, and other tissues may also be affected.

 People with BMS may also experience dry mouth, sensitivity to certain foods, and strange tastes.

 While some infections, medications, diseases, nutritional deficiencies, dental work, or psychological conditions are known to cause these symptoms (called secondary BMS), primary BMS is idiopathic: there isn’t a discernible cause.
 A third type may stem from an allergy to certain preservatives.

 For sufferers with primary BMS, pain typically gets worse over the course of a day; people may feel fine when they wake up, and the discomfort peaks in the evening.
 With secondary BMS, the pain remains consistent.